papr8ka/-lwjgl-basics-wiki/Normal-Mapping-in-2D.md

 For example, a normal of `(-1, 0, 1)` would be encoded as RGB `(0, 0.5, 1)`.
 The x-axis (left/right) is stored in the red channel, the y-axis (up/down) stored in the green channel, and the z-axis (forward/backward) is stored in the blue channel.
 The resulting "normal map" looks ilke this:
 ![NormalMap](http://i.imgur.com/pgfKp.png)

+Typically, we use a program to [generate our normal map](#GeneratingNormals) rather than painting them by hand.

-It's clearer to look at each channel individually:
+To understand the normal map, it's clearer to look at each channel individually:
 ![Channels](http://i.imgur.com/ppXbS.png)

 Looking at, say, the green channel, we see that the brighter parts (values closer to `1.0`) define areas where the normal would point upward, whereas darker areas (values closer to `0.0`) define areas where the normal would point downward.
 Most normal maps will have a bluish tint because the Z axis (blue channel) is generally pointing toward us (i.e. value of `1.0`).